djhaskin987/degasolv/docs/command-reference.rst

 Alternatives will be considered in order of appearance.

-.. caution:: In general, specifying more than one alternative should be mostly unecessary, and should generally be avoided.
+.. caution:: In general, specifying more than one alternative is mostly unecessary, and should generally be avoided.
 This is because specifying too many alternatives tends to impact performance significantly; but they are available and usable if needed.

 Each alternative is composed of a package id and an optional specification of what versions of that package satisfy the alternative, like this::